 The top three European teams at the Women's World Cup in June qualified for Tokyo 2020.
 The four British football associations, representing England, Wales, Scotland, and Northern Ireland, agreed to send a Great Britain women's team to Japan if England finished the competition as one of the three qualifiers.
 They did, and therefore the three qualified teams from this event were Netherlands, Sweden, and Great Britain.

 When?
 4–13 October 2019

-Three teams have already qualified in each gender for the team all-around at Tokyo 2020 from the 2018 world championships.
-At the 2019 World Artistic Gymnastics Championships, a further nine teams per gender will seal their spots, while individual quota places will also be awarded.
+Three teams had already qualified in each gender for the team all-around at Tokyo 2020 from the 2018 world championships.
+At the 2019 World Artistic Gymnastics Championships, a further nine teams per gender sealed their spots, while individual quota places were also awarded.

 Where?
 Baku, Azerbaijan